 Dorothy Sayers in her famous essay, “The Lost Tools of Learning” claims that the necessary tools of learning are no longer taught.
 She states:

 How much do you remember from your education as a young person?
-I can’t say that I remember much.
-Sayers points out how young people leave school, and forget most of what they have learned and don’t even know how to tackle a new subject, becoming adults, who don’t know how to distinguish a quality and scholarly written work and one that is not sound at all (Sayers).
+I can’t say I remember much.
+Sayers points out that young people leave school, forgetting most of what they have learned.
+They don’t even have the tools to tackle a new subject.
+They grow into adults who don’t know how to distinguish a quality, scholarly written work from one that is not sound.

 Education should not simply be focused on subjects.
 Instructing our students on the essentials of language and how to use it effectively is of utmost importance.
-As a part of language study, students must be taught how to research and how to acquire the thinking and reasoning skills of discernment, refutation, and debate.
-They must also be trained on how to speak directly to an argument without inserting irrelevant matter.
-True education must consist of a focus on the mastery of language and logic, so that our students will acquire the tools they need to be learners, seekers, and communicators of truth.
+Students must learn research and reasoning skills such as discernment, refutation, and debate.
+They must also study how to speak directly to an argument without inserting irrelevant matter.
+True education should focus on the mastery of language and logic so that our students can become seekers and communicators of truth.

 The Integration of All Things

-Education needs to be reclaimed in our society if we are to turn out godly thinkers, movers, and shakers, men and women of conviction who rightly know how to determine truth, speak truth, and defend truth.
-Modern education cannot produce citizens who can think, reason, debate, and communicate well.
-We must begin in the right place with our students, teaching them to fear God, to think and use language effectively, to understand complex relationships and cause and effect, to see His handiwork in all of creation and to see how it is all connected, employing the tools of learning to accomplish the sacred task of educating the current generation and those to come.
+Reclaiming education in our society is essential if we are to turn out godly thinkers.
+We need men and women of conviction who rightly know how to recognize truth, speak truth, and defend truth.
+We must employ the tools of learning to accomplish the sacred task of educating the current generation and those to come.
 The future of our nation, of our world depends on it!